guntaspadda/VBA-challenge/README.md

 # VBA-challenge
-Used VBA scripting to evaluating stock ticker data for yearly change in opening and closing price
+Used Excel VBA scripting to evaluate stock ticker data for yearly change in opening and closing price